 Collagen production declines in our 20s, with skin also bearing the brunt of increased stress or hormonal changes.
-And with lockdown significantly increasing our screen time, it’s thought that free radical production from blue light exposure can contribute to skin ageing prematurely – possibly why you may have noticed a few more fine lines or wrinkles since 2020 began.
+And with many of us having spent a significant amount of time in front of our screens this past year, it’s thought that free radical production from blue light exposure can contribute to skin ageing prematurely.

 Anti-ageing skincare doesn’t just encompass products that work against the natural ageing process – aside from fine lines and wrinkles, it’s important to look for effective products that nourish and protect our skin from stressors.
 Nighttime is a key moment for skin restoration, as your skin goes into cell turnover recovery mode while you sleep.

 This is also when it loses the most moisture, so it will really drink up any hydrating skincare you apply, making this the best opportunity for maximum replenishment.

 One anti-ageing hero ingredient worthy of its ever-growing hype is retinol, a vitamin A derivative that can be found in different strengths, depending on the brand or product type.
 Retinol helps neutralise the aforementioned-free radicals by promoting elastin and collagen production.

 Consequently, the skin becomes smoother and pores appear reduced, resulting in a toned, more radiant complexion.
 However, if you do go for a retinol-based night cream, make sure you’re wearing SPF during the day, as its powerful properties make skin much more sensitive to the sun.